-17. Is the nursing staff organized for collective bargaining? (yes/no)

-Answer yes or no according to whether the nursing staff is organized for collective bargaining by a union.

-18. 12-month reporting period - beginning date (mm/dd/yyyy)
+- 17. Is the nursing staff organized for collective bargaining? (yes/no) Answer yes or no according to whether the nursing staff is organized for collective bargaining by a union. - 18.
+12-month reporting period beginning date (mm/dd/yyyy)

 Enter beginning date of the reporting period.
-Data submitted in the ODF should represent a consecutive 12-month period.
+Data submitted in the ODF should represent a consecutive 12month period.
 Use calendar year, fiscal year, or another beginning and ending date according to how the organization typically aggregates and reports data.
-Submit data for the most recently completed 12-month period.
+Submit data for the most recently completed 12month period.
 For interim reporting, Pathway-designated organizations should submit an updated ODF 2 years from the date of document submission, using data for the most recently completed 12-month period.

-19. 12-month reporting period - ending date (mm/dd/yyyy)

-Enter ending date of the reporting period.
-For example, if data are reported on a cycle beginning October 1, 2020, the ending date of the reporting period would be September 30, 2021.

-20. Number of inpatient licensed beds - acute care

-Enter the total number of inpatient acute care beds that the organization holds a license to operate.

-21. Number of inpatient licensed beds - long term care

-Enter the total number of inpatient long-term care beds that the organization holds a license to operate.

-22. Average daily census for the reporting period

-Enter the average daily census for the 12-month reporting period.
-Average daily census is determined by the time set by each organization.
+- 19. 12-month reporting period ending date (mm/dd/yyyy) Enter ending date of the reporting period.
+For example, if data are reported on a cycle beginning October 1, 2023, the ending date of the reporting period would be September 30, 2024. - 20.
+Number of inpatient licensed beds acute care Enter the total number of inpatient acute care beds that the organization holds a license to operate. - 21.
+Number of inpatient licensed beds long term care Enter the total number of inpatient long-term care beds that the organization holds a license to operate. - 22.
+Average daily census for the reporting period Enter the average daily census for the 12-month reporting period.
+Average daily census is the average number of inpatients during the reporting period (365 days).